ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesFoldersApi.md

-let sortBy: string; //The property used to specify the sorting criteria for folder contents. (optional) (default to undefined) let sortOrder: SortOrder; //The order in which the results are sorted. (optional) (default to undefined) let filterValue: string; //The text used for filtering or searching folder contents. (optional) (default to undefined)
+let sortBy: string; //The property used to specify the sorting criteria for folder contents. (optional) (default to undefined) let sortOrder: SortOrder; //The order in which the results are sorted. (optional) (default to undefined) let filterValue: string; //The text used for filtering or searching folder contents. (optional) (default to undefined) let fields: string; //Comma-separated list of fields to include in the response (optional)

 const { status, data } = await apiInstance.getMyFolder(
     userIdOrGroupId,